Information about Public Records Requests

 Ohio Revised Code § 149.43 includes among nonpublic records which are not subject to a public records request:

-- education records that are protected under the Family Educational and Right to Privacy Act (FERPA)
+- education records that are protected under the Family Educational Rights and Privacy Act (FERPA)

 - trade secrets